Generic selectors

 Reviews and appeals

 You have the right to appeal decisions made by Centrelink.
 You can call and ask them to review a decision or lodge an online request for review.
 You should request a review within 13 weeks of the Centrelink decision.
-Find out more about Centrelink reviews and appeals and how to submit a Review of Decision form.
+Find out more about Centrelink reviews and appeals, including how to submit an Explanation or formal review of decision form.

 More information and assistance